- Levels Taught:

 - Teaching since:

-Eddie Lewis has a unique teaching style that helps you learn how to teach yourself.
+Eddie has a unique teaching style that helps you learn how to teach yourself.
 He teaches a learning philosophy he calls The Art of Accumulative Practicing.
-When done correctly, Mr. Lewis' methods will make every minute of your practice time count towards your progress.
+When done correctly, Eddie's methods will make every minute of your practice time count towards your progress.
 If you practice ten minutes, then you will be ten minutes better when you put your instrument in its case.

-Trumpet students should know that Mr. Lewis has written a number of method books, some of which have been used by trumpet players around the world to help them with their tone, range and endurance.
-If you are having trouble with your chops, Lewis' reputation as a "Chop Doctor" may be precisely what you're looking for.
+Trumpet students should know that Eddie has written a number of method books, some of which have been used by trumpet players around the world to help them with their tone, range and endurance.
+If you are having trouble with your chops, Eddie's reputation as a "Chop Doctor" may be precisely what you're looking for.

 Jazz Forever is a ten piece jazz ensemble specializing in music from the 20's to the 50's.
 My job in the band is to write the music, lead the ban in performances and play one of the trumpet parts.
 There are two trumpets in the band.